skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

 ---

-I sat down a few weeks ago to write a _small_ blog post on what the UTF encodings are, I mainly wanted to talk why UTF-8 is the most common encoding on the internet and also how it worked but after a couple of minutes I felt it would be good to also explain what ASCII is because it's interesting in its own right and understanding its story would help people
+I sat down a few weeks ago to write a _small_ blog post on what the UTF encodings are, I mainly wanted to talk about why UTF-8 is the most common encoding on the internet and also how it worked but after a couple of minutes I felt it would be good to also explain what ASCII is because it's interesting in its own right and understanding its story would help people